Gau54454d50/Gau54454d50/README.md

 - 👋 Hi, I’m @Gau54454d50
 - 👀 I’m interested in Embedded Design
-- 🌱 I’m currently learning RTOS, Contiki
+- 🌱 I’m currently learning embedded C on MSP430
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me